 The silver and other copper and nickel coins of America was quite complete and had numerous high-quality rarities seldom seen together in one sale.

 The second part of the collection included Half Cents, Small Cents, Three Cent Nickel and Silver, Half Dimes, Dimes, Quarters, Half Dollars, and silver dollars – from the first years of issue to the mid-1930s when made.

 It started with HALF CENTS from 1793, and included great choice examples of 1796 pole to cap, and 1796 No pole, and followed by numerous Mint State examples, and almost all the Proofs struck, Originals and Restrikes, and a few patterns.

-Following was full offerings of Small Cents, Two Cents, Three Cent nickel and silver, Mostly Mint State or Proofs.
-Half Dimes followed starting with a Half Disme, and again high quality examples in proof and mint state.
+Following those were full offerings of Small Cents, Two Cents, Three Cent nickel and silver coins – mostly Mint State or Proofs.
+Half Dimes followed starting with a Half Disme, and again high-quality examples in Proof and Mint State.
 The Dime series followed with the early issues, choice examples from 1796 on again with many choice examples from all the mints that issued from l796 to the 1930s well represented.

 The Quarter series started with 1796 and included the choice 1823 and 1827 to lead the almost complete series in outstanding grade.